All Episodes

 Everybody else is looking at this through the optics.

-I'm telling you, and I with with all due respect, the people at the journal who wrote the editorial, the House Democrats, the Senate Democrats, Republicans are all dead wrong on this at every policy and political level that I can think of.
+I'm telling you, and with all due respect, the people at the journal who wrote the editorial, the House Democrats, the Senate Democrats, Republicans are all dead wrong on this at every policy and political level that I can think of.

-If if the Republicans want this tax cut extended, then they ought to fight to actually extend it for a year.
+If the Republicans want this tax cut extended, then they ought to fight to actually extend it for a year.

 Two months doesn't do anything.